 Nashville, located near the center of the state, is the capital of Tennessee and is known as Music City.
 Its musical history fame reaches as far back as the 1700s when Davy Crockett, famous American frontiersman and eventual congressman, was well known for his stories and fiddle playing (source).
 Thanks to the city’s reputation for fostering musical stardom, Nashville has been home to many celebrities over the years.
 The list of musicians who have lived in Nashville at one point or another is quite long, and to this day up-and-coming acts are being discovered in Nashville.
 Some of its more recent stars include Miley Cyrus (native Nashvillian), Ke$ha, and Taylor Swift.

 We are living in Lockland Springs, a historic neighborhood in East Nashville.
 On the north side of the Cumberland River, we are only three miles away from downtown Nashville.
 It appears to be a trendy neighborhood of local people.
 Consequently, I don’t think we will find many tourists here (which is fine with us!).
-Instead, it’s just people going about their daily lives, going back and forth from their blue collar jobs.
+Instead, it’s just people going about their daily lives, going back and forth from their jobs.
 It seems like this neighborhood is going to be the perfect place to experience REAL Nashville.

 Our home is on a busy residential street, but only a block away from several shops, restaurants, and bars.
 It is a single family, craftsman style home with a front and back yard.
 There are large front and back porches, three bedrooms, three bathrooms, a living room, sitting room, kitchen, dining room, and mud room.
 Similar homes in the neighborhood are selling for about $500,000 USD.